askeladdk/xcc_gmdb_creator/README.md

 Usage
 =====

 1) Add the filenames you want to the appropriate "extra filenames" text file, one filename per line (case is important).
-You can (optionally) add a file description by seperating the filename and description with a tab on the same line: filename <TAB> description.
+You can (optionally) add a file description by seperating the filename and description with a tab on the same line: filename TAB description.
+See ra2 extra filenames.txt for an example.

 2) Execute xcc_gmdb_creator.py with Python and it will create a new global mix database.dat in the current directory.